vlidholt/google_sign_in/README.md

 ### Compiling from source

 If you want to make changes to the FlutterGoogleSignIn class, you'll need to build from source rather than using the published binaries.
+You'll need a local checkout of the google_sign_in repository, which can be in any location.

 #### Android